maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW2/HW2-report.md

 ### *What's the age range of the rabbits?
 (Don't forget to look for bunny, too.)*

 The age range of rabbits is from upto 1 year to upto 13 years.
+The average lifespan of domesticated rabbit is around 7-12 years.
+However, in rare cases a rabbit may live longer than 12 years.

 ### *What is the oldest pet?
 Give the pet's name, kind, and age.*

 The oldest pet is a cat named Bruce Springsteen who is 24 years old.
 The breed of that cat is not specified.
+A cat's average lifespan is upto 20 years, however, in rare cases a cat may live upto 28 years

 ### *What are the top 5 most popular dog breeds?
 List the breed and number.*